scp756-221/course-site/docs/a0/page.md

 On your machine, do the following:

-1. Create a directory for storing AWS keys.
-Set the access modes so that only you have access.
+1. Choose a location to store your private key.
+You can either create a directory for storing this or use ssh's default hidden directory (~/.ssh).
+If you choose to create a directory, set the access modes so that only you have access.
 In Linux/macOS, the command is

    ~~~
    chmod go-rwx <DIRNAME>
    ~~~

-2. Move the key file from the download directory to the directory you just created.
+2. Move the key file from the download directory to your chosen directory location.
 3. Set the access modes on the key file so that only you have access.
 4. Set the access modes on the key file so that even you cannot modify it.
 In Linux/macOS, the command is